 Parents are trained to give the massage every day.
 They do not avoid uncomfortable areas, but instead attune massage techniques to their children’s comfort level.
 As parents work through the discomfort, sensory and behavioral problems diminish.
 Children start to relax, make eye contact and listen.
 Receptive language improves.
 Children become more affectionate; bonding and social interactions improve.
 The severity of autism decreases.

-Early Childhood Special Education programs are tasked with providing parents with effective, research-based home and classroom programs to address sensory impairments and prepare children for school.
+Early Childhood Special Education programs are tasked with addressing sensory disabilities and helping children to catch up on developmental skills.
 Until now, they have been greatly in need of effective, affordable, research-based interventions to do so.
-QST massage for autism can offer real assistance to parents and ECSE programs in these areas.
-Work is in progress to disseminate QST training worldwide.
+QST massage for autism is the only intervention that has been shown to effectively treat the sensory disability.
+Work is in progress to disseminate QST training into special education programs worldwide.

 *QST (Qigong Sensory Treatment) massage for autism integrates Western and Eastern massage approaches to sensory abnormalities, stimulating development and improving health in children with autism.